kristoff-it/zine-ssg.io/content/documentation/deploying/github-pages.md

           key: zine-${{hashFiles('build.zig.zon')}}
 ```

-This is how we deploy this website: [https://github.com/kristoff-it/zine-ssg.io](https://github.com/kristoff-it/zine-ssg.io).
+This is how we deploy [this website](https://github.com/kristoff-it/zine-ssg.io).